winglungngai/GitHubPracticeProject/Preview.md

 However, the build instructions is currently seperated into multiple documetns or even missing. herefore a [build guide](build.txt) is created, which serves as a technical manual describing the existing build process.

-#### Vagrant build automation workflow
+#### Vagrant build automation workflow ~~Don't know what I am saying. ask Hans~~
-However, the build document can be out-dated very quickly.
+the developer needs to verify all common build scenarios every time the code is updated.
-Each time when the code is updated, the developer needs to go through all build scenarios.
+There are still infinite amount of unknown reason why certain build fails on the some of the developer's machine.

-Another problem is the variation management, there are infinite amount of reason why build fails on the developer's machine.
+Therefore we formulate the [Vagrant build automation workflow](where).
-Therefore we formulate an [automatic build approach using Vagrant](where), a virtual integration tool.
+Vagrant can be used to automatically create multiple disposable, consistent environments, where the source code can be built can tested.
-Vagrant can be used to automatically create a disposable, consistent environment, where the source code can be built can tested. ~~Don't know what I am saying. ask Hans~~ On the one hand, the Vagrant approach speeds up the build tests by offering automation, on the other hand, the developers can verify by themselves whether the explicitly described build configuration is successful.
+This appoarch not only speeds up the process of verifying build scenarios, more importantly, external developers should be able to *reproduce* the result of an explicietly documented build scenario.

 #### Internal Development Process (Planned)
 Our team has tried our best to schedule an interview with the internal developers for their insight in internal development process.